notofonts/noto-docs/src/descriptions/NotoSansBatak.md

-Noto Sans Batak is a unmodulated (“sans serif”) design for texts in the Batak script.
+Noto Sans Batak is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Batak_ script.
 It contains 66 glyphs, 3 OpenType features, and supports 64 characters.